twosevenzero/optimusTime/README.md

 ```

 ## Changelog
+- 0.1.7 - Changed Object.create to new Object to support ie6+
 - 0.1.6 - Repository maintenance.
 No plugin changes.
 - 0.1.5 - Repository maintenance.
 No plugin changes.
 - 0.1.4 - Added config options for coarse or fine detail and added weeks and months.